-Notes: This table reports estimates of the treatment effects of the role model interventions on students' enrolment outcomes in the academic year following the classroom interventions, i.e. 2016/17, separately by grade level and gender, and without controlling for student baseline characteristics.
+Notes: This table reports estimates of the treatment effects of the role model interventions on students' enrolment outcomes in the academic year following the classroom interventions, i.e., 2016/17, separately by grade level and gender, and without controlling for student baseline characteristics.
 The enrolment outcomes are measured using student-level administrative data.
 Each row corresponds to a different linear regression performed separately by gender, with the dependent variable listed on the left.
 Columns 1 and 4 report the average value for students in the control group.
-Columns 2 and 5 report the local average treatment effect (LATE) estimates.
+Columns 2 and 5 report the LATE estimates.
 They are obtained from a regression of the outcome of interest on a classroom visit indicator, using treatment assignment as an instrument for treatment receipt.
-The regression controls for school fixed effects to account for the fact that randomization was stratified by school.
-Standard errors (shown in parentheses) are adjusted for clustering at the unit of randomization (class).
-Columns 3 and 6 report the cluster-robust p-value of the estimated treatment effect and, in square brackets, the p-value (q-value) adjusted for multiple hypotheses testing, using the False Discovery Rate (FDR) control method.
+The regression controls for school fixed effects to account for the fact that randomisation was stratified by school.
+Standard errors (shown in parentheses) are adjusted for clustering at the unit of randomisation (class).
+Columns 3 and 6 report the cluster-robust p-value of the estimated treatment effect and, in square brackets, the p-value (q-value) adjusted for multiple hypothesis testing, using the False Discovery Rate (FDR) control method.
 Specifically, we use the sharpened two-stage q-values introduced in Benjamini et al. (2006) and described in Anderson (2008).
-The q-values associated with the treatment effect estimates on "Grade 11: Science track" (Panel A) and "Major: STEM" (Panel B) are adjusted for multiple testing across the study's nine main outcomes of interest, separately by grade level and gender (see Appendix D for details).
-The q-values associated with the treatment effect estimates for the different STEM tracks (Panel A) or the different STEM majors (Panel B) are adjusted for multiple testing across these different STEM tracks or majors, separately by grade level and gender.
-The p-value of the difference between the treatment effects by gender is reported in column 7. p < 0.01, p < 0.05, p < 0.1.
+The q-values associated with the treatment effect estimates on 'Grade 11: Science track' (panel A) and 'Major: STEM' (panel B) are adjusted for multiple testing across the study's nine main outcomes of interest, separately by grade level and gender (see Appendix D for details).
+The q-values associated with the treatment effect estimates for the different STEM tracks (panel A) or the different STEM majors (panel B) are adjusted for multiple testing across these different STEM tracks or majors, separately by grade level and gender.
+The p-value of the difference between the treatment effects by gender is reported in column 7. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.

-H Randomization Inference
+H Randomisation Inference

-This appendix evaluates the robustness of our results to computing p-values using non-parametric randomization inference tests rather than model-based cluster-robust inference.
+This appendix evaluates the robustness of our results to computing p-values using non-parametric randomisation inference tests rather than model-based cluster-robust inference.

-Randomization inference, which was first proposed by Fisher (1935) and was later developed by Rosenbaum (2002), has been used in a number of recent RCT studies in economics and political science as an alternative to model-based inference.
+Randomisation inference, which was first proposed by Fisher (1935) and was later developed by Rosenbaum (2002), has been used in a number of recent RCT studies in economics and political science as an alternative to model-based inference.
 The intuition behind this approach is relatively straightforward.
-In RCTs, researchers know exactly how the randomization was performed.
-Randomization inference uses this knowledge to assess whether observed outcomes in a given sample are likely to have occurred by chance even if the treatment had no effect.
+In RCTs, researchers know exactly how the randomisation was performed.
+Randomisation inference uses this knowledge to assess whether observed outcomes in a given sample are likely to have occurred by chance even if the treatment had no effect.
 This can be obtained numerically through Monte Carlo methods, by computing the treatment effects for varying random draws of the treatment assignment, whose data-generating process is known.
-This test is non-parametric since it does not make distributional assumptions.^{A.5} where Y{ics} is the observed outcome of student i in class c and school s, T{cs} the observed treatment assignment of the student's class, X{ics} the student characteristics in Table 1, and θ_s the school fixed effects.
-The ITT estimate under the observed treatment assignment is denoted by $\hat{\beta}$.
+This test is non-parametric since it does not make distributional assumptions.A.5 where $Y{ics}$ is the observed outcome of student i in class c and school s, $T{cs}$ the observed treatment assignment of the student's class, $X{ics}$ the student characteristics in Table 1 and $\theta_s$ the school fixed effects.
+The ITT estimate under the observed treatment assignment is denoted by $\hat{\beta}$ .